Nandisha-code/VISA-Approval-Prediction/README.md

 # VISA-Approval-Prediction
---First we need to collect the virtual environment
+--First we need to create the virtual environment
 -->python -m venv env_name
-    -->to activate the environment env_name/Scripts/activate
+-->to activate the environment env_name/Scripts/activate -->(VISA-Approval-Prediction)